Patrick5455/data2bots-DE-challenege/README.md

 _AIRFLOW_WWW_USER_USERNAME=airflow
 _AIRFLOW_WWW_USER_PASSWORD=airflow
 ```
-4. Clone the project repository to your local machine.
-5. Navigate to the root folder of the project, where the `docker-compose.yml` file is located.
+4. Navigate to the root folder of the project, where the `docker-compose.yml` file is located.
-6. Open a terminal and run the following command to build the Docker containers:
+5. Open a terminal and run the following command to build the Docker containers:
    ```bash
    docker-compose build
    ```
-7. Once the containers are built, start the Airflow container by running:
+6. Once the containers are built, start the Airflow container by running:
    ```bash
    docker-compose up
    ```